 Published on June 2nd, 2018 by Josh Arnold

-Technology stocks tend to see more volatility during the business cycle than other sectors, like consumer staples, for instance.
-With that said, the technology sector has tremendous upside.
+Technology stocks (or “tech stocks” for short) tend to see more volatility during the business cycle than other sectors, like consumer staples, for instance.
+With that said, the tech sector has tremendous upside.

-Volatility can be put to good use by investors that are interested in owning big technology securities by buying at trough valuations and avoiding those trading in excess of fair value.
+Volatility can be put to good use by investors that are interested in owning big tech securities by buying at trough valuations and avoiding those trading in excess of fair value.

-You can download the complete list of all dividend paying technology sector stocks available on the big US market exchanges at the link below:
+You can download the complete list of all dividend paying tech sector stocks available on the big US market exchanges at the link below:

 Rankings are compiled based upon the combination of current dividend yield, expected change in valuation as well as forecast earnings-per-share growth to determine which stocks offer the best total return potential for shareholders.

-Read on to see which of the ten largest Technology stock ranks as the most attractive for investors today.
+Read on to see which of the ten largest tech stock ranks as the most attractive for investors today.

 #10 Best Big Tech Dividend Stock: Qualcomm (QCOM)